killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">Even if we're right in theory, and had a ton of evidence to back up our theory, that doesn't mean the implementation will deliver the results we're hoping for.
-And when it comes to implementing Trickle-down Social Justice, to putting that theory into practice, there are a few outstanding boxes we need to be able to check.</p>
+Even if we're right in theory, and had a ton of evidence to back up our theory, that doesn't mean the implementation will deliver the results we're hoping for.
+And when it comes to implementing Trickle-down Social Justice, to putting that theory into practice, there are a few outstanding boxes we need to be able to check.

 Don't worry -- I'm not going to ask the _gotcha_ questions I've been asked countless times, and turn you into a _Mechanical Turk_ of annoying question problem-solving.
 "How many Black presidents do we need for racial justice?"
 "Do we need every CEO to be female for retributive gender justice?"
 And etc.